-Perhaps Krypton’s other most famous survivor other than the Man of Steel himself is Kara Zor-El.
-In more recent years, the Kryptonian version of Kara has been reintroduced and confirmed as Kal-El’s biological cousin.
+Krypton’s most famous survivor other than the Man of Steel himself is Kara Zor-El.
+In recent years, the Kryptonian version of Kara was been reintroduced and confirmed as Kal-El’s biological cousin.
 In her TV show, she is physically and emotionally only 16 years old and attends high school in National City, where she lives with her adoptive parents Jeremiah and Eliza Danvers.
 But initially, Kara was raised in Krypton’s Argo City, which also survived the destruction of Krypton in most continuities to become either a domed asteroid city or a shrunken bottled city.

 In early pre-crisis day stories, when Jor-El is sending out test rockets like the one he eventually uses for his son, he sends one out with the family dog inside it.
-Though this rocket is knocked off its course, it eventually finds its way to Earth, where it is reunited with an older Kal-El.
+Though this rocket is knocked off its path, it eventually finds its way to Earth, where it is reunited with an older Kal-El.

 3) Earth-2: Power Girl & Val-Zod